Areas of Expertise: Film, media and communication studies

 American TV Detective Drama: Serial Investigations.
 Basingstoke: Palgrave Macmillan, 2015.

 Book Chapter: 'Introduction' in: Binge-watching and Contemporary Television Research.
-EUP: 2020.
-(Forthcoming).
+EUP: 2021.

 Book Chapter: 'Transnationalising Genre: Netflix Originals and Teen Drama' in: Binge-watching and Contemporary Television Research.
-EUP: 2020.
-(Forthcoming).
+EUP: 2021.

 'Researching Binge-Watching' in: Critical Studies in Television.
 2020.